department-of-veterans-affairs/va.gov-team/products/decision-reviews/Supplemental-Claims/Research/1222-PACT-Act/research-findings.md

 Recruitment strategy: We will test with Veterans only for as that is the scope of our MVP, and specifically focusing on Veterans who have claimed disability in the past.
 We are testing a prototype, which won't allows testing for assistive technology, but will plan to do that when we have an instance in staging.

-We skewed slightly older for this study, to understand how older Veterans who might become eligible via the PACT act would navigate this experience.
+We recruited for more older veterans in this study, to understand how Veterans who might be eligible via the PACT act would navigate this experience.

 **Recruitment criteria**